MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-collaborate-microsoft-teams.md

 Organizations rely on Microsoft Teams, Microsoft Outlook, and Microsoft Office to enable remote work and keep employees in sync.
 This article outlines options for sharing and collaborating on interactive Power BI content in Microsoft Teams, Outlook, and Office.

 > [!NOTE]
-> The Power BI app is Generally Available in Microsoft Teams.
-The Power BI app is in Public Preivew in Microsoft Outlook and Microsoft Office.
+> The Power BI app is generally available in Microsoft Teams.
+The Power BI app is in public preview in Microsoft Outlook and Microsoft Office.
 [Learn more](#OutlookOffice).

 - [Add the Power BI app to Microsoft Teams](service-microsoft-teams-app.md): Integrate the Power BI service experience into Microsoft Teams.
 - [Embed interactive reports in Teams channels and chats](service-embed-report-microsoft-teams.md) with a Power BI tab: Help your colleagues find and discuss your team's data.